UCL Research Data Information Security Management System Roles and Responsibilities #

 4. Resources #

 Funding for ISMS and all technical environments (TREs) is provided by the UCL Change and Digital Committee structure.
-Top management request funding from the Change and Digital Committee in the form of business cases.
+Top management requests funding from the Change and Digital Committee in the form of business cases.
 Top Management ensures sufficient resources are available.
-Where resource constraints pose risks to the organisation, top management escalate to UMC.
+Where resource constraints pose risks to the organisation, top management escalates to UMC.

 5. Competence #

-UCL determines the necessary competence of persons doing work under its control that affect its information security performance, including staff, suppliers, and researchers, and ensures they are competent to perform this work.
+UCL determines the necessary competence of persons doing work under its control that affects its information security performance, including staff, suppliers, and researchers, and ensures they are competent to perform this work.

-Staff competence and suitability is determined as part of the recruitment and selection procedure.
+Staff competence and suitability are determined as part of the recruitment and selection procedure.

 All users must complete suitable information governance training.
-This training must be kept current, failure to do so may result in losing access to the Trusted Research Environments.
-A list of acceptable training courses can be found in Annex A and the required competence for each role is detailed in the roles catalogue.
+This training must be kept up to date; failure to do so may result in losing access to the Trusted Research Environments.
+A list of acceptable training courses can be found in Annex A, and the required competence for each role is detailed in the roles catalogue.

-The training listed in the roles catalogue below are determined through a training needs analysis.
-Approved researcher training ensures it meets the requirements of our key data providers such as the NHS.
-UCL wide training is mandatory and designed by the UCL Information Security Group to meet the requirements of UCL’s obligations to data subjects.
+The training listed in the roles catalogue below is determined through a training needs analysis.
+Approved researcher training ensures it meets the requirements of our key data providers, such as the NHS.
+UCL-wide training is mandatory and designed by the UCL Information Security Group to meet the requirements of UCL’s obligations to data subjects.

 6. Shared Responsibility Model #

-Security and Compliance is a shared responsibility between infrastructure providers, environment providers, research teams and data stewards.
+Security and compliance are shared responsibilities among infrastructure providers, environment providers, research teams, and data stewards.
 The model below provides an overview of how these responsibilities are allocated.

 7. Approved Researcher, Study and Project Roles #

-Users of the TREs are authorised through the following structure and in accordance with the Access Control Policy
+Users of the TREs are authorised through the following structure and per the Access Control Policy

 7.1.
 Approved Researcher Role #

-Approved researcher roles have no access to data within any project by default.
-Approved researchers can apply to create Studies (see below) or access projects.
-An approved researcher must provide evidence that they have up to date approved information governance training and sign an approved researcher agreement.
+Approved researcher roles have no access to data by default within any project, Approved researchers can apply to create Studies (see below) or access projects.
+An approved researcher must provide evidence that they have up-to-date approved information governance training and sign an approved researcher agreement.

 7.2.
 Study Roles #